shahramg/FLSbagfile/README.md

   * Retrieve a specific scene.
   * Retrieve a range of point clouds in a sequence that constitutes a scene.
   * Retrieve a point cloud given its id in a sequence that constitutes a scene.
+  * Data folder contains a bag file pertaining to the [rose clip](https://youtu.be/zaZwAiCsZUU) consisting of 115 point clouds.

 # Limitations
 To generate a bag file, the in-memory representation of FLS flight paths must adhere to the format described in Create a Bag File below.
 This is the only format we are aware of given the novely of FLSs and their displays.
 We will extend this repository with additional in-memory formats for FLS flight paths as they become available.